jojyjohn28/jojyjohn28/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+I am a passionate researcher in the field of Microbial Ecology, with a keen interest in understanding how microbes thrive and interact within their ecosystems using OMICs technologies.
+My work explores the intricate mechanisms through which microorganisms sustain their communities and adapt to environmental changes.

+Currently, I am involved in a multidisciplinary project that investigates the Drivers of Functional Redundancy across Microbiomes.
+My goal is to establish an innovative pipeline that leverages multi-OMICs approaches to calculate functional redundancy, providing deeper insights into the stability and resilience of microbial ecosystems.

+In my research, I strive to push the boundaries of microbial ecology and contribute to our understanding of microbial dynamics on a systems level.
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.